 As a coach, how do you do that?
 You often don’t have someone telling you what to work on.
 In my experience many coaches don’t use self reflection or seek peer feedback enough.
 This is often because the game provides a very visible evaluation of your success: If you win, you coached a good game; if you lost, you coached a bad game.
 It is very finite.

 We know however that the cause of a win or loss cannot, nor should be, attributed solely to your coaching.
 There are many variables that go into winning and losing.
 For a coach, the focus should be on the controllable ones.
 Practice and mental preparation of your players is a big one.
 Another is your in game coaching decisions.

 I had a chance to ask an NBA coach what he did to prepare himself for the next game.
 This coach told me that he watched the previous game with an assistant coach and they would analyze each decision the coach made in the game.
 This was both self-reflective and analytical because of the presence of the assistant coach.
-This wasn’t a session designed to analyse the team’s performance.
-It was designed to analyse the coach’s decisions.
+This wasn’t a session designed to analyze the team’s performance.
+It was designed to analyze the coach’s decisions.